Approximation of sheaves on algebraic stacks

+The remarks in~\pref{X:purity-examples}, \pref{X:purity-base-change:descent} and~\pref{X:purity-compositions} hold for ``pure'' replaced by ``weakly closed''.
+For Remark~\pref{X:purity-base-change:descent}, note that $f$ is weakly closed if and only if $f(\overline{\{z\}})$ is stable under specialization for every $z\in \Ass(X/S)$, and this can be checked flat-locally on $S$.
+The analogue of Remark~\pref{X:purity-base-change:flat-is-stable} is false, which is not surprising: the good notion is universally weakly closed for which we have the following valuative criterion.

-\begin{proposition} Let $\map{f}{X}{S}$ be a quasi-separated morphism of finite type between algebraic stacks.
-Then the following are equivalent: \begin{enumerate} \item $f$ is universally weakly closed; \item for every valuation ring $V$ and morphism $\Spec V\to S$, the base change $X\times_S \Spec V\to \Spec V$ is weakly closed; and \item for every valuation ring $V$, morphism $\Spec V\to S$, and associated point $z$ in $X\times_S \Spec K(V)$, the closure of $z$ is faithfully flat over $\Spec V$. \end{enumerate} If $f$ is a morphism of schemes, then this is equivalent to: \begin{enumerate} {{\upshape{(\roman{enumi}$'$)}}} \item $f$ is universally pure; \end{enumerate} \end{proposition} \begin{proof} Clearly, (i)$\implies$(ii)$\implies$(iii).
+\begin{proposition} Let $\map{f}{X}{S}$ be a quasi-separated morphism, locally of finite type, between algebraic stacks.
+Then the following are equivalent: \begin{enumerate} \item $f$ is universally weakly closed; \item for every valuation ring $V$ and morphism $\Spec V\to S$, the base change $X\times_S \Spec V\to \Spec V$ is weakly closed; and \item for every valuation ring $V$, morphism $\Spec V\to S$, and associated point $z$ in the generic fiber $X\times_S \Spec K(V)$, the closure of $z$ in $|X\times_S \Spec V|$ surjects onto $\Spec V$. \end{enumerate} If $f$ is a morphism of schemes, then this is equivalent to: \begin{enumerate} {{\upshape{(\roman{enumi}$'$)}}} \item $f$ is universally pure. \end{enumerate} \end{proposition} \begin{proof} Clearly, (i)$\implies$(ii)$\implies$(iii).
 If $f$ is a morphism of schemes, then trivially (i)$\implies$(i$'$) and we note that (i$'$)$\implies$(ii) since it is enough to verify (ii) for henselian valuation rings.